Portable-Network-Archive-Specification

 4.2.1.1 cTIM Created timestamp

 The creation datetime is recorded in Unix time.
-When this chunk appears after the FHAD chunk and before the FEND chunk, it indicates the creation datetime of the entry.
+When this chunk appears after the FHED chunk and before the FEND chunk, it indicates the creation datetime of the entry.

 size description